Complete the form to schedule a free consultation with a traffic lawyer

 Reckless driving and careless driving charges represent distinct common traffic violations and consequences—reckless driving being a criminal misdemeanor requiring willful disregard for safety, while careless driving is typically a lesser infraction with significantly reduced penalties and insurance impacts.

-Statistical Callout: Approximately 40% of reckless driving charges are successfully negotiated down to careless driving violations with experienced attorney representation.
+Statistical Callout: Some reckless driving charges may be negotiated to lesser offenses depending on the circumstances with experienced attorney representation.

 Reckless Driving vs. Careless Driving: Legal Analysis